 Every event planner has been there.
 You build a budget, present it to the client, and feel confident about the numbers.
 Then the event happens.
 Costs creep in that you did not plan for, and the final total lands 15% to 25% higher than your estimate.

 Most event budgets fail because of structural gaps: categories that were never included, contingencies that were too small, and vendor costs that changed between the quote and the invoice.
 Here is a practical framework for building budgets that hold up.
+Budget tracking is one phase of a structured workflow.
+The numbers feed into the timeline, vendor negotiations, and post-event review.
+If you want a quick starting estimate, our free budget calculator generates cost breakdowns by event type and guest count.

 Start With Categories, Not Line Items